-First-line treatment of patients with metastatic non-small cell lung cancer (NSCLC) whose tumors have epidermal growth factor receptor (EGFR) exon 19 deletions or exon 21 (L858R) substitutions as detected by an FDA-approved test.
-Limitations of use: safety and efficacy of Gilotrif have not been established in patients whose tumors have resistant EGFR mutations.
+First-line treatment of patients with metastatic non-small cell lung cancer (NSCLC) whose tumors have non-resistant epidermal growth factor receptor (EGFR) mutations as detected by an FDA-approved test.
+Limitations of use: safety and efficacy have not been established in patients whose tumors have resistant EGFR mutations.
 Treatment of patients with metastatic squamous NSCLC progressing after platinum-based chemotherapy.

-Take on an empty stomach at least 1 hour before or 2 hours after a meal.
+Take on an empty stomach at least 1 hr before or 2 hrs after a meal.
 40mg once daily until disease progression or not tolerated.
 Severe renal impairment (CrCl 15–29mL/min): 30mg once daily.
-Concomitant P-gp inhibitors: reduce afatinib daily dose by 10mg if not tolerated; resume previous dose after discontinuing the P-gp inhibitor.
-Concomitant P-gp inducers: increase afatinib by 10mg as tolerated; resume previous dose 2–3 days after discontinuing the P-gp inducer.
-Dose modification: see full labeling.
+Concomitant P-gp inhibitors: reduce afatinib daily dose by 10mg if not tolerated; resume previous dose after discontinuing the inhibitor.
+Concomitant P-gp inducers: increase afatinib daily dose by 10mg as tolerated; resume previous dose 2–3 days after discontinuing the inducer.
+Dose modifications: see full labeling.

 Tyrosine kinase inhibitor.

+See Adults.
 Potentiated by P-gp inhibitors (eg, ritonavir, cyclosporine A, ketoconazole, itraconazole, erythromycin, verapamil, quinidine, tacrolimus, nelfinavir, saquinavir, amiodarone).
-Antagonized by P-gp inducer (eg, rifampicin, carbamazepine, phenytoin, phenobarbital, St. John’s wort).
+Antagonized by P-gp inducers (eg, rifampicin, carbamazepine, phenytoin, phenobarbital, St. John’s wort).

-Diarrhea, rash/dermatitis acneiform, stomatitis, paronychia, dry skin, decreased appetite, nausea, vomiting, pruritus; bullous/exfoliative skin disorders, ILD, hepatotoxicity, keratitis.
+Diarrhea, rash/acneiform dermatitis, stomatitis, paronychia, dry skin, decreased appetite, nausea, vomiting, pruritus; bullous/exfoliative skin disorders, ILD, hepatotoxicity, keratitis.